-Continuing my tests on low-end server environments, I recently set up a stresstest of a load balanced tomcat webapp.
+Continuing my tests on low-end server environments, I recently set up a stress test of a load balanced tomcat webapp.
 Part of that tests consist in reducing the available memory for the webapp (JVM -Xmx switch) and see how low it could go before negatively affecting performance.

 It’s common knowledge that once available memory runs out on the JVM heap the garbage collector will run more frequently and longer trying to free up memory which results in longer pauses and increased CPU usage.
-Thus a frequent remedy against unexplainably high CPU load is to increase the JVM heap size.
+Thus a frequent remedy against unexplainable high CPU load is to increase the JVM heap size.